WeededMuffin385/Crossfarmer/README.md

-# Web-Farmer
+# Crossfarmer
-Web application that should use ReactJS as frontend and Rust Actix as backend.
+Almost multiplayer (almost game) game that uses React+TS for frontend and Rust+Actix for backend.